NET-Training-5/.NET-bishnu/README.md

 1. Write a method to find min and max of supplied numbers.
 This method should also accept variable number of arguments.

 1. Think of a real world class with following:
-    1. 2 fields
+    1. Two fields
-    1. 2 properties: one autoimplemented, one write-only
+    1. Two properties: one autoimplemented, one write-only
-    1. a method which prints details of objects of that class
+    1. A method which prints details of objects of that class